7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 innovative ways to lower cost, maybe even thwarting promising future

 attempts.
-Two break-through cost reduction techniques, that could not be
+Two break-through low-design design techniques, that could not be

 done by change order, are presented for electronics and large structures